-It’s a good thing our noses aren’t like dog noses.
-Dogs’ noses are so wet and slobbery.
-But our furry friends can smell so much more than we can.
-Scientists have learned that dogs can pick up scents from 40 feet underground — more than the height of a house!
+Why do dogs sniff everything?
+Because they can smell everything – or at least so much more than we can.
+Dogs can pick up scents from 40 feet underground — more than the height of a house!
 Dogs can also tell how old a smell is, and can sense when the smell in a room starts changing.
-Why do their noses work so much better than ours?
-It all comes down to the numbers: our noses have about 5 million “receptors” (tiny body parts that sense smells), while dog noses have more than 220 million!
-Also, dogs breathe air back out through the sides of their noses instead of their nostrils; that way the smell inside their nose doesn’t blow away, and they can learn it better.
+Human noses have about 5 million “receptors,” while dog noses have more than 220 million!

 Wee ones: If you, your friend and your dog go for a walk, how may noses do you have all together?